Skip to main content

 Cool-season core

 Ideal conditions for cool-season grass.
-As of April 24, the 2-inch soil temperature is tracking the 10-year normal for this date.
-The spring seeding window is open now — 2-inch soil has held warm enough for reliable establishment.
+As of June 15, the 2-inch soil temperature is running 4°F above the 10-year normal for this date.
+The fall seeding window opens around August 13, roughly 59 days out.
 With an average first frost of October 22 and an elevation of 4,337 feet, your fall seeding window timing is shaped by both soil temperature trends and frost risk.
 Zone 7b sits in the tall-fescue transition belt where both cool- and warm-season grasses have to be timed carefully.
 Data comes from the USDA SCAN station at Grantsville, 22 mi away.

 Soil Temperature FAQ